voxpupuli/puppet-ca_cert/README.md

 ### ca_cert

-`ca_cert' ensures that the locations and tools needed to manage the CAs are present on your system.
+`ca_cert` ensures that the locations and tools needed to manage the CAs are present on your system.

 Optional parameters: